level23/munin-redshift-plugins/README.md

-# munin-redshift-plugins
+# Munin-redshift-plugins

-Munin plugins for monitoring redshift database.
+Bash munin plugins for monitoring an AWS Redshift database.

 To make use of this plugins, you should first make sure you have the right configuration.